compbiozurich/UZH-BIO392/course-material/2020/imallona/3_exercises.md

 # FASTQ/A Exercises

-DISCLAIMER: data is based upon the beautiful Genome Analysis Workshop (MOLB 7621) Course on genome analysis at the University of Colorado SOM at [https://github.com/MOLB7621](https://github.com/MOLB7621)
+DISCLAIMER: data was based upon the beautiful Genome Analysis Workshop (MOLB 7621) Course on genome analysis at the University of Colorado SOM at [https://github.com/MOLB7621](https://github.com/MOLB7621) (unavailable in 2020).

 ## Exercise 5

 Retrieve the data for these exercises (mind the path you're working at, should be `~/course/data`).

-The path for URL for the data is https://github.com/compbiozurich/UZH-BIO392/blob/master/course-material/2020/imallona/examples/SP1.fq
+The path for URL for the data is https://raw.githubusercontent.com/compbiozurich/UZH-BIO392/imallona/course-material/2020/imallona/examples/SP1.fq

 Tip: use `curl`.